nebtrx/dockerized-example-services/README.md

 The solution consists in a simple `common` library containing shared type definitions, a `producer` service pulling status updates from [Twitter](https://twitter.com) and pumping those, every one second, to a `consumer` web app through [Rabbit](https://www.rabbitmq.com/) hole, cough..I mean, queue.
-The web app renders the incoming status data in real time
+The web app renders the incoming status data in real time.

 ## Development